Trump supporters lining up for New Hampshire rally say GOP convention will ‘sway’ voters

 George, the campaign volunteer, said that it appeared “everyone is fully willing to cooperate as long as it’s coming from the Trump campaign.
 They emphasized to us we all have to wear masks, so we’re all OK with it.”

-Sununu – who’s running for reelection for a third two-year term steering New Hampshire, said this week that he’ll greet the president as he arrives at the airport, but that he would not be staying for the event.
+Sununu – who’s running for reelection for a third two-year term steering New Hampshire – said this week that he’ll greet the president as he arrives at the airport, but that he would not be staying for the event.
 The Republican governor noted he’s been generally been taking precautions to avoid large crowds.

 New Hampshire has held a special place in the president’s political history.
 After narrowly losing the Iowa caucuses four years ago, Trump won the New Hampshire primary in a landslide, launching him toward the GOP presidential nomination and, eventually, the White House.